first-lyt/starter-hugo-academic/content/authors/admin/_index.md

 title: Divesh Jain
 email: djain@ncra.tifr.res.in
 ---
 Welcome to my webpage!
 I am Divesh Jain, a Ph.D. candidate at NCRA-TIFR.
 I am working with Dr. Tirthankar Roy Choudhury for my thesis on modeling of CMB anisotropies sourced from the reionization era.
+I am inter